-You can get information from our website for current students on all the support services we offer.
-Here are examples of just some of them.
+You can get information from our website for current students about what is available to you.
+Here are examples of some of them.

 Health and wellbeing

-The RNIB and University of Leeds Transcription Centre provides academic transcription for University students affected by sight loss and other disabilities.
+- The RNIB and University of Leeds Transcription Centre could support you if you are affected by sight loss and other disabilities.

-The Leeds Assessment Centre is an accredited assessment centre which carries out assessments as part of a disabled students application for disability support funding.
+- The Leeds Assessment Centre is carries out assessments as part of a disabled students application for disability support funding.

-The DisabledGo organisation has created a detailed access guide to our spaces and buildings.
+- AccessAble has created a detailed access guide to our spaces and buildings.

 Be part of our multi-faith campus

-The Chaplaincy works with both our staff and students and those at Leeds Beckett University.
-You dont need to have a particular faith to make use of the Chaplaincy; it is a place of welcome and friendship for all and can support you during your time at Leeds.
-You can talk in confidence to one of our chaplains, who come from a number of faith backgrounds.
+Join in with events or talk in confidence with one of our chaplains, who are from different faith backgrounds.
+You dont need to have a particular faith to use the Chaplaincy.
+It is a place of welcome and friendship for all and can support you during your time at Leeds.
+We have prayer and contemplation facilities on campus and you can join faith related student societies.

 If youre on campus, our Student Services Centre can advise you on issues including accommodation, registration and fees.

 You can also get free and confidential support and advice independently of the University, through the Leeds University Union student advice service.
 It specialises in housing, money and academic concerns.